Skip to main content

 Prefabrication and Off-Site Installation in Construction

 Prefabrication and off-site installation represent a distinct delivery methodology within the US construction sector, where building components, assemblies, or entire modules are manufactured in a controlled factory environment and then transported to a project site for final placement and connection.
 This approach intersects with permitting, inspection, and licensing frameworks in ways that differ materially from conventional on-site construction.
 The sector spans residential, commercial, industrial, and infrastructure applications, and is governed by a layered set of federal, state, and local regulatory requirements that vary by component type, occupancy classification, and assembly method.
-The covers contractor categories active across this delivery model.
+The Installation Authority provider network covers contractor categories active across this delivery model.

 Definition and scope